-8 Ways to Use Coffee Grounds in Your Garden
+How to Use Coffee Grounds in the Garden

-Below, we will expand on these and other common uses of coffee grounds in the garden.
+Below, we will expand on the most common uses for coffee grounds in the garden.

 1. Add to Compost

 By composting coffee grounds, you’re in effect adding nitrogen to the compost [1].
-This remedy complements other organic materials and produces a fertile soil amendment.
+It works well with other organic materials to make rich, healthy compost.

 Coffee filters can also be composted, and it might be a good idea to ask the local coffee shop or café for any leftovers.